 Meet Worcester’s new Mayor

-A new Mayor of Worcester was voted in at a virtual meeting of the City Council this week (Tuesday 19 May).
-Cllr Jo Hodges has taken over the chain of office from the outgoing Mayor, Cllr Allah Ditta.
+A new Mayor of Worcester has been voted in by members of Worcester City Council.
+Councillor Adrian Gregson has taken over the chain of office from the outgoing Mayor, Cllr Stephen Hodgson.

-Cllr Stephen Hodgson is Worcester's new Deputy Mayor.
+Cllr Louis Stephen is Worcester's new Deputy Mayor.

 Cllr Adrian Gregson said: "I am pleased and humbled to have been elected to the position of Mayor by my colleagues on the City Council, and I hope I can do the role justice.

 "I have drawn inspiration from my grandad's twin, who was Mayor of Glossop in 1942 and who was known as the musical mayor, and decided that my theme this year will be tackling mental health and wellbeing through a culture of creativity, art and music.